jolyphil/btmembers/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# btmembers

-# btmembers: An R Package to Import Data on All Members of the Bundestag since 1949
+**An R Package to Import Data on All Members of the Bundestag since 1949**

 <!-- badges: start -->